olajio/es_role_updates/readme.md

 ## Script Workflow

 The script:
-1. Connects to your Elasticsearch cluster
+1. Connects to the Elasticsearch cluster
-2. Finds all roles with remote index access patterns (anything with `:` in the pattern)
+2. Finds all roles with remote index access patterns (anything with `:` in the pattern.
+For example, `prod:filebeat-*`)
+3. Creates backup of the roles
-3. Figures out what local patterns are needed
+4. Figures out what corresponsding local patterns are needed (For example, `filebeat-*`)
-4. Adds those local patterns to the roles
+5. Adds those local patterns to the roles
-5. Creates backups and logs everything along the way
+6. Logs everything along the way

 It's smart about comma-separated patterns too - if you have `prod:traces-apm*,prod:logs-apm*,prod:metrics-apm*`, it converts that to `traces-apm*,logs-apm*,metrics-apm*` while preserving the order so you can easily verify it worked.